Subscribe

 Involve a QA engineer in discovery activities if your product is subject to stringent quality requirements.
 Let them evaluate the feasibility of requirements and incorporate the necessary QA activities into all stages of development.

-A security engineer in turn will make sure your product complies with the necessary safety standards and boasts built-in protective mechanisms.
+A security engineer, in turn, will make sure your product complies with the necessary safety standards and boasts built-in protective mechanisms.

 How does discovery differ in Agile and Waterfall projects?